 Latoya Peterson was one of Forbes magazine’s 30 Under 30 rising stars in media for 2013.
 While she is best known for the award-winning blog Racialicious.com, she is currently an editor-at-large at Fusion working on a documentary about women and video games.
 Previously, she was the senior digital producer for The Stream, a social media–driven news show on Al Jazeera America; and a John S. Knight Journalism Fellow at Stanford University.
 Her work has been published in ESPN magazine, The New York Times, The Washington Post, Essence, Spin, Vibe, Marie Claire, The Guardian, and Jezebel.com.
 Her essay “The Not Rape Epidemic” was published in the anthology Yes Means Yes: Visions of Female Sexual Power and a World without Rape.

-Tricia Wang is a global tech ethnographer and cofounder of Constellate Data, a data consultancy helping organizations get the most out of their data by integrating data science and social science.
+Tricia Wang is a tech ethnographer obsessed with designing equity into systems and the co-founder of CRADL, The Crypto Research and Design Lab, Tricia Wang.
+Prior to CRADL, she co-founded Constellate Data, a data consultancy helping organizations get the most out of their data by integrating data science and social science.
 With more than 15 years of experience working with designers, engineers, and scientists, she has a particular interest in designing human-centered systems.
 She advises corporations and startups on using “thick data"—data brought to light using digital-age ethnographic research methods that uncover stories and meaning—to improve strategy, policy, products, and services.
-Organizations with which she has worked include P&G, IDEO, Nokia, GE, Kickstarter, the UN, and NASA.
-She has a BA in communications and a PhD in sociology from the University of California, San Diego.
-She holds affiliate positions at Harvard University’s Berkman Center for Internet & Society and at New York University’s Interactive Communications Program (ITP).
-She is also a Fullbright Fellow and a National Science Foundation Fellow.

 Carlos Motta is a multidisciplinary artist based in New York.
 He won the Future Generation Art Prize, Kiev, in 2014.
 His work has been presented internationally at Tate Modern, London; Jeu de Paume, Paris; New Museum, Guggenheim Museum, and MoMA PS1, in New York; Museu d’Art Contemporani de Barcelona (MACBA); X Gwangju Biennale; X Lyon Biennale; and International Film Festival Rotterdam (IFFR).
 Röda Sten Konsthall in Gothenburg presented a career survey exhibition of Motta’s work in 2015.
 He will also have solo exhibitions at Pinchuk ArtCentre, Kiev (2015); Mercer Union, Toronto; PPOW Gallery, New York; Hordaland Kunstsenter, Bergen; Perez Art Museum (PAMM), Miami; and MALBA-Museo de Arte Latinoamericano de Buenos Aires (all 2016).